 RM'000 RM'000

-+ 50bps 14,200 12,747
++ 50bps 17,200 14,200

-- 50bps (20,300) (13,085)
+- 50bps (22,700) (20,300)

 The 50 bps shock on net finance income is based on simplified scenarios, using the Bank's profit risk profile as at the reporting date.
-It does not take into account actions that would be taken by the Treasury Division or business units to mitigate the impact of the rate of return risk.
-In reality, Treasury Division seeks to proactively change the rate of return risk profile to minimise losses and maximise income.
+It does not take into account actions that would be taken by the Global Markets Division or business units to mitigate the impact of the rate of return risk.
+In reality, the Global Markets Division seeks to proactively change the rate of return risk profile to minimise losses and maximise income.
 The projection assumes that profit rates of all maturities move by the same amount and, therefore, do not reflect the potential impact on net finance income of some rates changing while others remain unchanged.
 The projections also assume a constant statement of financial position and that all positions run to maturity.